wobcom/derivepwd/README.md

 Some of the requirements are:

 - Have unique passwords per device
+- High entropy but still typable
 - Easy access to passwords when shit's on fire, yo
-- Rotating the passwords is fast and easy (for example on offboardings)
+- Rotating the passwords is fast and easy (for example on offboardings, compromise, etc.)

 Interfacing with enterprise grade password managers is slow and painful.
-This tool tries to work around this problem by moving the per device part out of the password manager.
+This tool tries to work around this problem by moving the per-device-part out of the password manager.

 ## How?

 We mix a secret seed with a public part and shove them through a key derivation function.
 The result is our password.

-We use the HKDF as a key derivation function, so **make sure to use high enough entropy seed**.
+We use HKDF as key derivation function.
+It's fast and not memory hard, so **make sure your seed has enough entropy**.

+The context is a concatenation from `hostname + "/" + role` and used for the info input of hkdf.
+The use of `/` in the hostname is not allowed, to prevent collisions.

 ```
                                         seed key
                                             │
                                             ▼
-  hostname ──┐      ┌─────────┐        ┌────────────┐
+  hostname ──┐     ┌────────┐ context ┌────────────┐
-             ├──────► context ├───────►│    hkdf    ├─────►password
+             ├────►│ concat ├────────►│    hkdf    ├─────► password
-      role ──┘      └─────────┘        └────────────┘
+      role ──┘     └────────┘         └────────────┘
 ```

-The tool uses an alphanumeric character set that avoids similarly looking characters.
 The generated passwords are 16 characters long, consisting of a set of 32 different characters.
+To encode the passwords Derivepwd uses an alphanumeric character set that avoids similarly looking characters.
-This results in 80 bits of entropy, which is long enough for sufficient security and short enough to make it easy to type into a VNC console.
+This results in 80 bits of entropy that are easy enough to type in a laggy VNC console with the wrong keyboard layout.

+## Design Goals

+- Easy to use
+- Just one mode of operation
+- Secure by default

 ## Usage